KatrinaCloyd/lab-01-quiz-page/README.md

 -JS
     -event listner to button
         -should confirm "ready for this quiz?"
+            -close if no
-        -should prompt 'first name'
-        -should prompt 'last name'
+        -should prompt 'first name' and save it -should prompt 'last name' and save it
+        -create const for correct answers
         -Should ask yes or no question #1
+            - check if Y
+            - ++ correct answers if correct
         -Should ask yes or no question #2
+            - check if NOT Y
+            - ++ correct answers if correct
         -Should ask yes or no question #3
-        -Confirm ready for results
+            - check if NOT Y
+            - ++ correct answers if correct
-    -change text content to show quiz results
+    -change text content to show user name and quiz results -show percentage correct

 -->